 Anyone with sensitive information protected by a password should have a second method of securing their account, hence two-factor authentication.

 Nimbus makes provision for multi-factor, where the pin code can be either emailed or sent by SMS.

 In addition, if you have configured your login to use an Authenticator App, like Authy or Google Authenticator, the passkey generated by your Authenticator app can be entered instead of a password.
 This is a good option for people who hate to remember passwords.

 Nimbus provides the option for both 6-digit and 8-digit authentication (with the 8-digit option being the most secure).
 On initial login, scan the QR code with your Authenticator App and enter the passkey.
 For future login, you only need to enter the code generated by the app.

 If your mobile device is secured with either fingerprint or face recognition, then this is effectively an additional factor of authentication.
 So, using an Authenticator app on a secured device means that you do not need to remember a password.

-Regardless of the method, one thing is for sure: Multi-factor authentication is strongly recommended no matter how inconvenient users may think it is, as onerous penalties could apply in the event of a data breach.
+Regardless of the method, one thing is for sure: The benefits of multi-factor authentication really outweigh the inconvenience for users as onerous penalties could apply in the event of a data breach.

 We hope these tips have helped shed some light into the benefits of multi-factor authentication.